Koko's Mac II: A Preliminary Report

 language abilities ever undertaken.
 The research findings of the Foundation

-offer strong support for the notion that, when immersed in an environment rich
+offer strong support for the notion that, when immersed in an environment

 in interactions with speaking humans, gorillas can not only comprehend and